Warship Wednesday Dec. 24, 2014, Remembering that Cold Winter in the Valley

 While on red lead row in Long Beach, she was leased to a Universal for two weeks in 1971 and her interiors were used for the wide shots of a sci-fi movie, Silent Running, starring a young Bruce Dern and a group of tiny robot drones (manned by little person actors) living out their lives on a lonely starship by the name of the (wait for it) Valley Forge.

-The producers of that classic film later went on to challenge the Star Wars franchise copied a number of items from the earlier movie.
+The producers of that classic film later went on to challenge the Star Wars franchise copied several items from the earlier movie.

 Regardless of who copied whom, the Maritime Administration sold the USS Valley Forge on 29 October 1971 to the Nicolai Joffre Corporation, of Beverly Hills, California, for her value in scrap.
 She was only 25 years old but was born in one World War and fought through two terrible conflicts in her short but hard life.
 Rather like the Continental Army in the winter of 1777-78.